Milton, NH

 About Milton, NH

-Milton is a small community in New Hampshire with a population of 382 residents.
-The median household income is $55,313 per year, which is near the national average.
-The median age in Milton is 50.3 years.
+Milton is a small community located in New Hampshire with a population of 382 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,313 per year, which is 26% below the national median of $75,149.
+The median age of 50.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Milton Ranks in New Hampshire